 41. Attendance of parties at pre-trial conferences

-(1) Unless a Registrar or the Court orders otherwise, a party must attend a pre-trial conference.
+(1) Unless a registrar or the Court orders otherwise, a party must attend a pre-trial conference.

 [(2)-(3) deleted]

-(4) If a party fails to attend a pre-trial conference, the Registrar at the pre-trial conference may give default judgment against the party, and in that case Part 5, except rule 24, with any necessary modifications, applies in relation to the default judgment.
+(4) If a party fails to attend a pre-trial conference, the registrar at the pre-trial conference may give default judgment against the party, and in that case Part 5, except rule 24, with any necessary modifications, applies in relation to the default judgment.

 [Rule 41 amended in Gazette 3 Jun 2008 p.
 2132.]